EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

 ~~~

 ### `delete_v_1`
 The last predication we need to add errors to is `delete_v_1`.
-By the time we have gone far enough in the tree to be evaluating the verb that is the "index" of it (i.e. the main verb as described in [this section](devhowtoSentenceForce)), we are guaranteed that the variables will no longer be "free" -- they will have actual values.
-That's because the index verb is the last thing that is going to be evaluated.
-This makes writing errors for it much like returning errors from any regular Python function.

 We only have to handle the case where someone tries to delete something they shouldn't and when someone besides the "computer" is asked to do the deleting:
 ~~~
 @Predication(vocabulary, name="_delete_v_1")
 def delete_v_1(state, e_introduced, x_actor, x_what):